Cambridge-Hands-On-Science/Experiments/Experiments/Computer Science/Cryptography.md

 - B receives the box but can't open it as they don't have A's key, they padlock it with their own lock and send it back to A,
 - A now can't open it either but they unlock their padlock and send it back to B,
 - B can now open the box and read the message.
+This can be demonstrated using the padlocks which need keys to lock, and two groups.

 This system is a private (asymmetric) key system, with both keys and padlocks only known to A and B.

 In modern cryptography, lots of systems rely on public keys.
 These allow individuals to be able to send messages easily, as to send a message to A you get A's public key (an unlocked padlock with no key) you then lock this and send it to A. A is the only person with the key so only A can open it, but anyone can send the messages (no guarentee of the origin of a message).
+This can be demonstrated using the padlock which doesn't need a key to lock (anyone can lock a message in a box, but only A can open the box to read it.

 More complex bit: